Distilled water doesn’t go bad, right?

 How Long Distilled Water Lasts

-Distilled water, before opened, provided the packaging is intact, basically lasts indefinitely.
+Distilled water, before opening, provided the packaging is intact, basically lasts indefinitely.

 Once opened, your distilled water for home appliances will last for up to 1-2 years.